 A technically gifted American striker who announced himself on the global stage by scoring just minutes into his senior international debut.

-Josh Sargent's soccer journey began in the American heartland of O'Fallon, Missouri, but his talent quickly propelled him onto a European stage.
-At 18, he signed with German club Werder Bremen, bypassing the traditional college route to dive straight into one of the world's most demanding leagues.
-His rise was marked by a stunning start with the U.S. national team, where he scored against Bolivia in his first senior appearance, showcasing a poacher's instinct that became his trademark.
-After a productive stint in Germany, he returned to Major League Soccer with Norwich City and later Toronto FC, evolving into a versatile forward known for his intelligent movement and relentless work rate off the ball.
-Sargent represents a new generation of American players who are comfortable and competitive from their teenage years in top European environments.
+Josh Sargent scored against Bolivia in his first senior U.S. national team appearance at age 18, showcasing a poacher's instinct.
+He signed with German club Werder Bremen, bypassing the traditional college route for one of the world's most demanding leagues.
+After a productive stint in Germany, he moved to Norwich City and later Toronto FC in Major League Soccer.
+He evolved into a versatile forward known for intelligent movement and relentless work rate off the ball.
+He represents a generation of American players comfortable and competitive in top European environments from their teenage years.

 1997–2012